 The subject of long-term follow up of bariatric patients is broad, extending beyond traditional biomedical clinical outcomes to encompass social and psychological aspects, necessitating a method which would capture both a wide range of literature and the complexities of the subject.
 A narrative review was thus chosen as the method for carry out the literature synthesis.
 Narrative reviews are a method of synthesizing a body of extant literature and have a wider scope for inclusion criteria than a systematic review, allowing a range of studies to be included to provide a comprehensive overview of a subject [10].
 Narrative reviews can provide context to an area which is ambiguous, and by presenting the existing publications in the area, can inspire debate and discussion [11].
 Owing to a current lack of consensus on a definitive checklist, varied evidence base on different and broad aspects of bariatric patient after-care, a narrative review was agreed as the most pragmatic approach.

 In order to capture a wide range of subjects and published literature within the broad field of bariatric surgery, PubMed was chosen as the electronic database to conduct literature searches.
 Two independent searches of the PubMed database were carried out by two authors (KM and YG) to identify all articles published in the English language on various aspects of long-term care of patients who have undergone bariatric or metabolic surgery.
 The key words used in various permutations to carry out the searches were "bariatric surgery", "metabolic surgery", "obesity surgery", "bariatric", "gastric bypass", "sleeve gastrectomy", "gastric banding", "follow-up", "vitamin", "mineral", "supplementation".
 Relevant articles were also identified from the reference lists of included articles.
 No time filter was used in order to allow a broad range of articles to be included.
 Case reports were excluded.
 The last of these searches were carried out on 13th June’ 2018.
-The results were compared and discussed amongst the authors, areas of care were identified, with a final consensus of articles selected for inclusion in the review agreed.
+Both KM and YG produced two independent list of papers which were selected based on agreed criteria of frequency of topic, and relative to the presupposition from clinical and academic practice.
+The blinded lists were then given to CH, who independently validated the findings of both.
+The results were then compared and discussed amongst the authors, with a final consensus of articles selected for inclusion in the review agreed.

 Results

 The searches returned 49 results.
-An in-depth critical analysis of the literature was carried out to identify common topics of relevance to post-bariatric surgery long-term follow up.
-A consensus of the areas of priority for long-term care and follow up of bariatric surgery patients were identified and agreed.
-There were twelve areas of priority identified.
+An in-depth critical analysis of the literature was carried out to identify common topics of relevance to post-bariatric surgery long-term follow upA consensus of the areas of priority for long-term care and follow up of bariatric surgery patients were independently cross-validated between the three researchers, with of twelve areas of priority agreed.

 Dietary Advice